sbogucki12/SpaASMR2018/README.md

 **Day Five (March 12, 2018)**
 + Updated primary videos view to use a jQuery DataTable.
-+ Added authentication using Microsoft Identity (which, btw, is way harder when you don't do it from project initiation!)
++ Added authentication using Microsoft Identity (which, btw, is way harder when you don't do it from project initiation!).
++ Added ability to log-in via facebook (OAuth).

 ## Credit